ZKETECH EBC-A20 Battery Tester

 SOF PT I1 I2 V1 V2 CUT1 CUT2 CRC EOF

-The first payload byte is the packet type identifier - 0x21 represents the Start charging packet.
+The first payload byte is the packet type (PT) identifier - 0x21 represents the Start charging packet.
 Next there are 3 16-bit fields encoding:

 • the charging current (in units of 10 mA)